CPS User Interfaces

 Intrinsic Value

-of the UI-Element can be initiated also with a
+The intrinsic value of the UI-Element can be initiated also with a

 name token that references the initial value from somewhere else.
 But, the